machineware-gmbh/vcml/doc/properties.md

 Property Providers are used to assign values to properties.
 Fundamentally, a Property Provider is a key value store, where the keys are the names of the properties and the values are their corresponding values in string form.
 This functionality is provided within the `vcml::property_provider` base class that is used by all property providers.

 All property providers are kept in a list which is used by all properties while looking for an initialization value.
-New providers are added to the front of this list, meaning the later the provider is created during your program, the higher its priority for assigning property values.
-Newly created properties iterate over this list front to back and asking each encountered provider for an initialization value by passing its full name.
-This process stops, once one of the providers provides a suitable value.
-Otherwise, the property uses its default value specified in its constructor.
+New providers are added to the front of this list: **the earlier the provider is created in your program, the higher its priority for assigning property values**.
+Newly created properties iterate over this list front to back and ask each encountered provider for an initialization value by passing its full name.
+This process stops once all of the providers have been asked, with the last provided value being reported back.
+If no provider had a suitable initialization value, the property uses its default value specified in its constructor.

 VCML includes a set of default property providers that you can use to assign